KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="C2" %}
 ### Land Without Promise

-The duration of the Ice Lance created by Rites of Termination is increased by 4s.
+The duration of the **Ice Lance** created by Rites of Termination is increased by 4s.
 {% endtab %}

 {% tab title="C3" %}
 ### The Wages of Sin

-Increases the level of Ravaging Confession by 3.
+Increases the level of **Ravaging Confession** by 3.
 {% endtab %}

 {% tab title="C4" %}
 ### Painful Grace

-Ravaging Confession's CRIT Hits regenerate 5 Energy for Rosaria.
-Can only be triggered once each time Ravaging Confession is cast.
+**Ravaging Confession**'s CRIT Hits regenerate 5 Energy for Rosaria.
+Can only be triggered once each time **Ravaging Confession** is cast.
 {% endtab %}

 {% tab title="C5" %}
 ### Last Rites

-Increases the level of Rites of Termination by 3.
+Increases the level of **Rites of Termination** by 3.
 {% endtab %}

 {% tab title="C6" %}
 ### Divine Retribution

-Rites of Termination's attack decreases opponent's Physical RES by 20% for 10s.
+**Rites of Termination**'s attack decreases opponent's Physical RES by 20% for 10s.

 * This effect can also be triggered by the lance DoT.
 {% endtab %}